 A while back a friend brought me a big bag of apples from the tree in her garden.
 You can’t beat a proper, organic apple that’s come straight from the tree; most apples in supermarkets have been frozen and then defrosted before making their way to the shelves so there’s a big difference between a supermarket apple and one you get straight from the tree!
 Finding myself with tons of apples in the house, I researched different recipes to do with them.

 Here are 7 things you can do with apples:

-1. Stewing – Stewed apples are gorgeous, and there’s no end to what you can do with them.
-I like to stew up a big batch of them, put them in weaning pots and freeze them.
+I love stewed apples, and there’s no end to what you can do with them.
+I like to stew up a big batch of them with some cinnamon, put them into S’s old wearning pots and freeze them.
 One pot is just the perfect amount to add to a batch of pancakes or porridge in the mornings.
-Not to mention spread on toast, used as apple sauce for a meal, plopped into a bowl of custard… Yum!
+Not to mention spread on toast, used as apple sauce in a meal, plopped into a bowl of custard… Yum!

-2. Porridge – But what if you want to make some porridge, but you’ve run out of stewed apples?
+What if you want to make porridge, but you’ve run out of stewed apples?
 No problem!
 Simply slice or grate an apple straight into your porridge!

-5. In a Salad – I’m really into the whole sweet/savoury thing, and apples in salad are the perfect way to celebrate such a thing.
+I’m really into the whole sweet/savoury thing, so apples in salad is the perfect combination for me!

 There is a fantastic recipe for apple cake in Jack Monroe’s first book, A Girl Called Jack.
 It’s one of the easiest recipes in the world and S enjoys joining in with making them.